Pylons/colander/docs/index.rst

 The *name* of a schema node appears in error reports.

 The *title* of a schema node is metadata about a schema node that can be used by higher-level systems.
-By default, it is a capitalizaton of the *name*.
+By default, it is the same as the *name*.

+The *description* of a schema node is metadata about a schema node that can be used by higher-level systems.
+By default, it is empty.

 The name of a schema node that is introduced as a class-level attribute of a :class:`colander.MappingSchema`,